tonyskidmore/terraform-azurerm-vmss-devops-agent/README.md

 The child modules can be used separately if required.

-This brings the functionality together in an all in one module with a number of examples that demonstrate how the module can be used.
+This brings the functionality together in an all in one module with a number of examples that demonstrate how the module and VMSS can be used within Azure DevOps for self-hosted agents.
 The default behaviour is that the VMSS instances will be configured as Docker hosts, but that can be disabled if desired by setting the
 `vmss_custom_data_script` variable to `null`.
 Alternatively, supplying a base64 encoded value for `vmss_custom_data_data`, which overrides the `vmss_custom_data_script` variable.